 Christopher Channing works in the arts.

-– He has been, at various times: an actor, a singer, a director and choreographer, a dancer and a designer of theatre costumes and scenery as well sculpting masks & designing make-up.
-In the beginning he was a classical ballet dancer.
+– He has been, at various times: an actor, a singer, a director and choreographer, a dancer and a designer and maker of theatre costumes and scenery as well designing make-up and sculpting masks.

-– He trained with Jacques Lecoq at L’Ecole Internationale de Theatre and with Philippe Gaulier at his eponymous Ecole
+– He trained in Paris with Jacques Lecoq at L’Ecole Internationale de Theatre and with Philippe Gaulier at his eponymous Ecole

 He went to Blackpool College and completed a Teacher/Training Qualification: Certificate in Counselling Skills in the Development of Learning.

 At 13, he went to The Royal Ballet School in London as a resident student.
 He graduated in 1980, aged 18.